leverj/api/source/includes/_futuresexamples.md

 Connect to the socket endpoint and listen on "orderbook".
 A simple code illustration in python and a sample response is provided.

 The entire orderbook is returned when listening on this topic.
-Filter down to the specific instrument as required.
+Filter down to the specific instrument as required. <em>Remember that this feed updates every minute</em> and gives you the entire order book.
+If you want to fetch this and also listen to order books as soon as there is any chance then listen to `difforderbook` in addition to this topic.

 The instruments currently supported are: